jufaldanabo/Portfolio/index.md

 ## Deployment Model of machine learning in lambda function

-You can use the [Repository Lambda funnction Machine Learning](https://github.com/jufaldanabo/Ml_lambda_function) to maintain and preview the content for your website in Markdown files.
+you can go to [Repository Lambda funnction Machine Learning](https://github.com/jufaldanabo/Ml_lambda_function) repository and find the development of this project.

+## Machine learning, regression model.

+you can go to [Repository Lambda funnction Machine Learning](https://github.com/jufaldanabo/model_regresion) repository and find the development of this project.